-Utah's 2019 swan hunt had to close early because too many trumpeter swans were killed.
+Utah's swan hunt has closed early two years in a row because too many trumpeter swans were killed.

 Only nine states offer swan hunting, and Utah is one of them.
-Unfortunately, last year's swan hunt had to close early-for the first time ever-because hunters killed 20 trumpeter swans.
-That was the limit of trumpeter swan harvests legally allowed in one season.
+Unfortunately, the swan hunt has had to close early-two years in a row-because hunters killed 20 trumpeter swans each season.
+That was the limit of trumpeter swan harvests legally allowed each season.

-To prevent the loss of swan hunting opportunities, hunters need to be particularly careful to identify swan species before shooting.
+To prevent the loss of future swan hunting opportunities, hunters need to be particularly careful to identify swan species before shooting.